collective-ps/wt21.worldps.org/content/news/r1_results.md

 +++

-After compiling results form judges, we would like to announce the Top 4s for Round 1 of PSWT21.
+After compiling results from judges, we would like to announce the Top 4s for Round 1 of PSWT21.
 The Top 4 from each group will proceed to Round 2.

 We have uploaded the compiled results on the link below.
 Individual comments provided by the judges are located in the tabs.